As of this writing (Feb 2011) it’s been about three years since I ended my employment with the Elijah List.

 The hard truth is today’s false prophets and their followers boast of great prophetic insights, but actually have little or no discernment at all.

-During my 7 years working for the Elijah List (and my 5 years at the Vineyard), I had so many encounters with people influenced by witchcraft (to varying degrees), pornography and the homosexual spirit, and yet NOTHING was said or done about it.
+During my 7 years working for the Elijah List (and my 5 years at the Vineyard), I had so many encounters with people influenced by witchcraft (to varying degrees), pornography, and the homosexual spirit, and yet NOTHING was said or done about it.
 As I said before, witches attended these conferences and church services, leaving them unconvicted and unsaved.
 People with homosexual spirits and/or admitted pornography addictions were allowed to give ‘prophetic words’ from the pulpit, unchallenged.

 That is sin, people.

 Another Broken Dream

-Around 2004, I was invited by Jill Austin to attend a conference at Gateway Church in Los Angeles (with Jill, David Ruis and Shawn Bolz).
-This church was right on Santa Monica Boulevard and provided food, shower and discipling services to the homeless, prostitutes and drug addicts.
+Around 2004, I was invited by Jill Austin to attend a conference at Gateway Church in Los Angeles (with Jill, David Ruis, and Shawn Bolz).
+This church was right on Santa Monica Boulevard and provided food, showers, and discipling services to the homeless, prostitutes, and drug addicts.
 Having a call to minister to people on the street, I was VERY excited to be able to go to this event.

 Santa Monica Boulevard is known to some as “the Boulevard of Broken Dreams”, and I believe that’s an understatement.
 The destitution and emptiness of that street impacted me more than what I saw in Uganda.
 Cross-dressers, prostitutes, gangbangers, drunks, and drug addicts were everywhere, and not just at night … it was broad daylight.
 My heart just broke at the vacant look in their eyes …. they were just empty shells.
 I couldn’t wait to meet the people who were in charge of meeting the needs of these lost souls.